Last updated: November 22, 2025

 Volatility indicators help traders see how “quiet” or “wild” the market is.

-- ATR (Average True Range): The ATR is a crucial risk management tool.
+• ATR indicator (Average True Range): The ATR is a crucial risk management tool.
 A higher ATR value suggests higher volatility and may require a wider stop-loss.

 6.4.
 For Trading the News: The Economic Calendar

-This is a fundamental tool that schedules upcoming economic data releases, such as inflation reports, interest rate decisions, and employment figures.
+The Economic Calendar is a fundamental trading tool that schedules upcoming economic data releases, such as inflation reports, interest rate decisions, and employment figures.
 High-impact events (often marked in red) cause the most significant market fluctuations.

 7. Risk Management in Forex

 Protecting capital is more important than chasing profits.
-For successful trading, follow these three core rules:
+For successful trading and effective risk management, follow these three core rules:

 8. Frequently Asked Questions (FAQ)